-Credit Concentration risk is the risk of loss arising from inadequate diversification of credit risk across sectors.
-The risk arises due to exposure to geographical locations, industry sectors or particular customers or institutions.
+Credit concentration risk is the risk of loss arising from inadequate diversification of credit risk across sectors.
+The risk arises due to exposure to specific geographical locations, industry sectors or particular customers or institutions.

-The Board sets counterparty, country, and regional limits in respect of asset classes.
-The Credit Committee monitors both sectoral and geographic concentration for each finance asset class and ALCO reviews counterparty, country, and regional limits in respect of Treasury assets and investment securities.
-Adherence to the Treasury limits is monitored daily.
-The minutes of the Credit Committee and ALCO meetings are available to the Board.
+The Board sets counterparty, country, and regional limits in respect of treasury assets and adherence to these limits is monitored daily.
+The Credit Risk Committee monitors both sectoral and geographic concentration for each finance asset class and regularly reviews counterparty, country, and regional limits in respect of treasury assets.
+The minutes of the Credit Risk Committee and ALCO meetings are available to the Board.